 The mission of the WKU dietetic internship is to prepare competent entry-level dietitians who assume leadership responsibilities within their profession and who are engaged citizens in their communities.

-Program Goals and Outcomes
+Goals and Outcome Measures

 Goal 3: The program will prepare graduates to be engaged in their communities either professionally or through service activities.